Examples for the movies can be found here:

-- Near the end of "Restraining Spongebob," Patrick and Squidward are in a physical fight, and Spongebob must choose between following the restraining order, or stopping his two best friends from beating them up.
+- Near the end of "Restraining SpongeBob", Patrick and Squidward are in a physical fight, and SpongeBob must choose between following the restraining order, or stopping his two best friends from beating them up.
 He chooses to pull them apart, and then Squidward asks for the restraining order.
 No, the episode does not take the route "A Pal For Gary" did.
-Instead, Spongebob is taken off the restraining order.
-The whole thing doubles as a Crowning Moment of Awesome.
+Instead, Squidward seems grateful that the yellow sponge managed to get Patrick off his chest, and SpongeBob is taken off the restraining order.
+The whole thing doubles as a Moment of Awesome.

 - The end of "Free Samples" with Mr. Krabs letting SpongeBob make money angels with him in the big pile of money.
 Made more nice when you consider how Mr. Krabs acted in the past few seasons.